 - Shifting to a plant-based diet would increase the amount of food available for human beings.

 - A plant-based diet requires people to eat a greater volume of food, to maintain the same weight.
 [That is why a vegan diet is the solution to our epidemics of obesity and type 2 diabetes.]

 - The 2015 Dietary Guidelines Advisory Committee concluded that plant-based diets would improve health and improve long-term sustainability of the US food supply.

 The PNAS article warns us that a shift to a vegan diet would cause big changes to the economy.
 In particular, it would be disastrous for the livestock industry.
-(Note that the authors of the PNAS article are academics who have devoted their careers to serving the livestock industry, not to studying human health.
+The authors of the PNAS article have devoted their careers to serving the livestock industry, not to studying human health.
 This explains why they know so little about human nutrition and nutritional epidemiology.

 A switch to a vegan diet would also be a disaster for the pharmaceutical industry.
 Many people who shift to a low-fat, plant-based diet can stop taking most or all of their prescription medications.
 These changes would be good for public health, though bad for industry.

 Even Good Journals Sometimes Publish Nonsense

 PNAS is a prestigious journal.
 Yet like other prestigious journals, it occasionally publishes nonsense.
 Likewise, I imagine that PNAS probably also rejects some good articles for stupid reasons.
 I have worked for peer-reviewed journals.
 I have also submitted articles to peer-reviewed journals.
 So I have seen the problem from both sides, as I explain in this blog post.
 The editors of PNAS made a mistake in this case.
 They failed to have this article reviewed by a genuine expert in human nutrition and nutritional epidemiology.
 As a result, PNAS ended up spreading livestock industry propaganda.